 part 3: go prime

-One of the biggest mistakes you can make in photography is to buy a nice expensive DSLR or compact system camera, and then only use it with the simple 'kit' lens that came with it.
+One of the biggest mistakes you can make is to buy a nice expensive DSLR or compact system camera and then only use it with the simple 'kit' lens that came with it.
 The first, best upgrade you can make is to attach a prime lens - here's why, and which one to buy.

 part 5: family album